Welcome to Day 4 of the Research Impact Challenge!

 Are you experiencing harassment or abuse on social media?
 Check out the Crash Override Network for resources and support.

 How to explain your research to people outside your discipline, and why it matters.
-Access these articles from The Chronicle of Higher Education through Fogler's subscription.
+Access these articles from The Chronicle of Higher Education through University of Maine system's subscription.

-Read about the ways that women, people of color, members of the LGBTQ community, scholars doing controversial work, and other vulnerable populations may be disproportionately burdened by harassment and trolling online.
+Read about the ways that women, people of color, members of the LGBTQIA2+ community, scholars doing controversial work, and other vulnerable populations may be disproportionately burdened by harassment and trolling online.

 Cottom, Tressie McMillan.
 (2015).
 Who do you think you are: When Marginality meets academic microcelebrity.
 Ada: A Journal of Gender, New Media and Technology, Issue 7.